If you want to make money with your videos online, you need to step up your production game.

 A great option is the 64GB SanDisk Extreme Pro card with speeds of 300MB/s.
 This allows you to shoot long videos and never have to worry about running out of space.
 If you’re planning to shoot longer videos, it’s best to go for 128GB or larger though.

 11. Capture Cards

 If you’re planning on live streaming or hosting a virtual event, a capture card is an essential gear that you need in your video production arsenal.

 This tool allows your computer to process the data from your camera.

 At $130, Elgato Camlink 4K is the best capture card on the market.
 You’ll also need a high-quality HDMI cable to connect your camera to the capture card.

 Dummy battery is yet another useful tool you need for live streaming and video production.

 Having a dummy battery is a game-changer.
 It allows you to easily plug your camera into the wall so you wouldn’t have to worry about your battery level when shooting a long video or live streaming.
 Dummy batteries are very affordable and can drastically improve and speed up your video production process.

 Professional-looking videos are great.
 And for that, you need video production tools.
 But it’s important to remember that the best video production in the world won’t help you succeed if your videos don’t have anything to say.

-You don’t need to go out and get all 10 right away.
-In fact, you can probably just start with a good camera and some video editing software.
+Once you’ve figured out how to share a great message with your videos, though, it’s time to start thinking about video production.
+And these 12 tools will help you achieve great-looking videos.
+You don’t need to go out and get all 12 right away.
+In fact, you can probably just start with a good camera and some free video editing software.
 But when you get serious about making money with your videos, you’ll need to step it up.